brgibson/www/contacts/README.md

 did not have time to implement (although I think it would only take an hour or two more to implement now that the framework is built out).
 - `convertTabularContactData.js`
-    - the file that creates the markup for the contacts list. a single update here will update all of the contacts.
+    - The file that creates the markup for the contacts list.
+A single update here will update all of the contacts.
-    - also supports returning the contacts as JSON, which I was planning to use to create a search box, but I did not have time to implement (although I think it would only take an hour or two more to implement now that the framework is built out).
+    - Also supports returning the contacts as JSON, which I was planning to use to create a search box, but I did not have time to implement (although I think it would only take an hour or two more to implement now that the framework is built out).
-- `formatContactData.html` - a test page I used while I was building the convertTabularContactData.js
+- `formatContactData.html` - A test page I used while I was building the convertTabularContactData.js.
-- `tabularContactData.js` - a javascript file containing a string version of table rows of the original contact data you provided me with
+- `tabularContactData.js` - Containins a string version of table rows of the original contact data.

 To add the event handlers to the contacts list, I originally had one big anonymous function in contacts.html so that I would avoid having extra variables hanging around in my global scope, but I decided it was better for refactor these out into their own .js files for easier maintainability.
 Because of the benefits of maintainability and readability, it seemed like a good trade-off for having a few one-time-use functions floating around my global scope page.
-- `attachClickHandlers.js` - attaches the click handler to support seeing the contact details on touch devices
+- `attachClickHandlers.js` - Attaches the click handler to support seeing the contact details on touch devices.
-- `buildDefaultDisplayEventHandler.js` - returns the event handler for the email/phone default display select list
+- `buildDefaultDisplayEventHandler.js` - Returns the event handler for the email/phone default display select list.
-- `getEmailAndPhoneElements.js` - gets the email and phone dom elements from the contact list
+- `getEmailAndPhoneElements.js` - Gets the email and phone dom elements from the contact list.

 Two quick helper functions I wrote to deal with adding and removing selectors
 - `appendSelector.js`